SandwichCakeStudios/Mass-Entity-An-Easy-Introduction/README.md

 ### **3. It’s Built for Optimization**
 Mass organizes data into Archetypes and Chunks — fancy terms for grouping similar entities together.
 This helps:

-- Reduce unnecessary code branching (no more “if this is a player…” checks everywhere).

 - Process entities in batches, which is much faster than one-by-one.

 ### **4. It Encourages Clean, Modular Design**
 Mass pushes you to think in terms of data and behavior, not inheritance.
 That means:

-- Your code is easier to maintain and extend.
+- Data is sperated from behavior so it can be easier to maintain and extend.

 - You can mix and match fragments to create different entity types.